muradmustafayev/WP-AzRuToLatin/README.md

 ﻿# WP-AzRuToLatin
-Converts Azeribaijani and Russian characters in post/page slugs to Latin characters
+Converts Azerbaijani and Russian characters in post/page slugs to Latin characters

 Tested up to: Wordpress v5.0